armanops/bimeh-website-crm/agent-docs/start.md

    - Steps
    - Checklist

-2. Check the task with me and confirm.
+2. Share the task with me and wait for confirmation before proceeding.
-3. Start doing the task.
+3. Execute the task step by step.
-4. Check the task list and confirm with me that the task is done.
+4. Update the checklist as items are completed and confirm with me when the task is fully done.
-5. I will test it myself and confirm that it is done, do not run the server yourself as it is running on my server and I will test it myself.
+5. I will test the implementation myself on the running server.
+Do not run the server, build the project, or execute npm commands yourself.
-6. Do not build the project.
+6. Never attempt to start or build the application locally.

-To get started, always read `package.json` and the `README.md` file to understand the project.
-Try to follow the conventions of the project.
-Do not create test files.
-Ask me to test if you need to.
-Do not attempt to run the server yourself.
+Always begin by reviewing `package.json` and the root `README.md` to understand current dependencies, scripts, and project conventions.
+Follow existing patterns strictly.

-## How to create new files
+## How to Create New Files

-When you want to create a new file, the files should be bite-sized and have one or few logics.
-A file should have one purpose only and if you are getting big in the file should be broken into smaller files.

-The main app is under the root Next.js structure: pages in `/app`, components in `/components`, database in `/db`, content (e.g., MDX for PDPs) in `/content`.
-API routes in `/app/api` for backend logic.

-# important note

-Under each chunk of code, big folders have a `README.md` file that explains the purpose of the folder and the files inside it, and how to use or create them.
-Also if you make a new folder there should be a `README.md` file that explains the purpose of the folder and how to use it, super minimal and easy to understand . not refrencing code or bloat .

-# important note

-Do not mock anything.
-Do not mock data, functions, or anything else.
-Do not use type 'any' or 'unknown' in the code unless absolutely necessary and provide the explanation why it is necessary.

-## important folder logics

-DB operations should be separate functions in `/db/index.ts` or specific query files (e.g., `/db/queries/products.ts`).
-Do not add DB operations inside components or pages; the logic should be in the DB operations files, and you will call those functions.

-Helper functions should be inside a `/lib` or `/utils` folder next to the parent folder.
-They should already exist so check first.
-If not, create a new one.
-And helper files should be named after the logic.
-If the logics are far separated, create a new folder for them.
+- Files must be small, focused, and serve a single responsibility.
+If a file grows large or handles multiple unrelated concerns, split it into smaller files.
+- Main structure:
+  - Pages and layouts: `/app`
+  - Components: `/components`
+  - Database logic and schema: `/db`
+  - Content (e.g., MDX for PDPs): `/content`
+  - API routes and server actions: `/app/api` or server-only files
+  - Utilities and helpers: `/lib` or `/utils` (prefer colocated utils next to the feature folder when possible)

+Every major folder must contain a concise `README.md` explaining its purpose, key files, and usage guidelines.
+When creating a new folder, add a minimal `README.md` immediately — no code references, no bloat, just high-level intent.

+## Important Rules

+- Do not mock data, functions, components, or APIs.
+Always implement real logic using existing utilities or create proper ones.
+- Never use `any` or `unknown` types unless absolutely unavoidable — in such rare cases, add a clear comment explaining why.
+- All text in the admin/marketing panels must support Persian (RTL layout).
+Use proper RTL classes and direction handling.
+- Phone numbers must always be normalized to international format (e.g., 98912...) before storage or use in WhatsApp links.

+## Folder and Architecture Logic

+- Database operations must be isolated in dedicated files under `/db` (e.g., `/db/queries/leads.ts`, `/db/actions/customers.ts`, or centralized in `/db/index.ts`).
+Never place raw Drizzle queries inside components, pages, or client code.
+- Helper and utility functions belong in `/lib` or feature-specific `/utils` folders.
+Check existing utilities first before creating new ones.
-For content-heavy PDPs, use MDX in `/content` with Contentlayer for processing.
+- For content-heavy pages (PDPs), use MDX in `/content` processed via Contentlayer or similar.
+- Marketing/CRM features (leads import, message templates, AI personalization, activity logging, exports) should follow clean separation: UI in `/components/admin/outreach`, server actions in `/app/admin/outreach/actions`, queries in `/db/queries/outreach.ts`.

 ## Agentic Flow

-Before making any decisions, follow the agentic flow guidelines:
+Before any implementation:

-1. Always review `package.json` .
+1. Review `package.json` and relevant folder `README.md` files.
-2. Ensure every major folder has a `README.md` file explaining the purpose of the folder and its contents at a high level.
-If a `README.md` is missing, create one with a general overview.
+2. Ensure every major folder has an up-to-date `README.md`.
+Create one if missing.
-3. Before starting any task, create a task Markdown file named after the feature in the `agent-docs/tasks` folder with the following sections:
+3. Create a task file in `agent-docs/tasks/` named after the feature (kebab-case).
+   Sections required:
-   - **Description**: A brief overview of the task.
+   - **Description**: Brief overview
-   - **Steps**: Key steps taken to complete the task, including references to relevant files.
+   - **Steps**: Sequential implementation steps with file references
-   - **Tasklist**: A checklist using `[]` for tasks.
-Mark completed items with `[x]`.
+   - **Tasklist**: Markdown checklist (`[]` / `[x]`)
-4. Avoid making assumptions about the code.
-If uncertain, seek clarification from me.
-5. Be mindful of Next.js 16 features like Cache Components, Turbopack, and proxy.ts for optimal performance.
+4. Avoid assumptions.
+Ask for clarification if code behavior or requirements are unclear.
+5. Leverage Next.js 16 features appropriately (server actions, streaming, caching, Turbopack).

 ## Important Notes

-1. Always utilize the project's existing utilities, functions, hooks, components, Tailwind classes, and colors.
+1. Always reuse existing components, hooks, utilities, Tailwind classes, and color tokens.
-2. Do not try to run the server, I will run the server and test the changes myself.
-Do not build or anything else.
+2. Do not run the server or execute build/dev commands — I will handle testing.
-3. Always be mindful of responsiveness, for both mobile and desktop.
-4. This is a content-heavy project so make sure every best practice of a SEO-friendly website is followed (e.g., SSG for PDPs, meta tags, structured data).
-You may suggest improvements for SEO to be added or done by me.
-5. For insurance data, prioritize security: Use server-side rendering/actions for sensitive ops, encrypt where needed, and follow OWASP basics.
+3. Ensure full responsiveness (mobile and desktop).
+4. Prioritize SEO best practices, especially for public-facing pages (SSG where possible, proper meta tags, structured data).
+5. For all insurance-related data and marketing outreach:
+   - Use server-side rendering or server actions for sensitive operations
+   - Follow basic security practices (input validation, no client-side secrets)
+   - Log activities securely

 ## Coding Practices

-1. Each component should be in a separate file.
+1. One component per file, named clearly.
-2. Always use shadcn/ui and Tailwind classes for UI elements, lucide-react for icons.
+2. Use exclusively shadcn/ui components, Tailwind CSS, and lucide-react icons.
-3. Do not use the `any` type, use the specific type as much as possible.
-4. Types should be in a separate file in the closest folder to the component.
+3. Define TypeScript interfaces/types in separate files close to their usage (e.g., `/types/outreach.ts`).
-5. Use Drizzle for all DB interactions; define schemas in `/db/schema.ts`.
+4. Use Drizzle ORM exclusively for database work.
+Schema in `/db/schema.ts`.
-6. Leverage Next.js 16 features: Use Cache Components for explicit caching in dynamic parts, Turbopack for dev/build speed.
-   Markdown
-7. always use kebab-case for filenames and folders.
+5. File and folder names must be kebab-case.
+6. Implement proper error handling and user feedback (toasts, loading states).

 ## Communication Protocol

-- Be direct and technical in responses
+- Be direct, technical, and concise
-- Don't use conversational fillers like "Great", "Sure", etc.
+- No conversational fillers ("Great", "Sounds good", etc.)
-- Complete tasks step-by-step, waiting for confirmation between steps
+- Complete tasks sequentially and wait for confirmation at key milestones
-- Ask for clarification only when absolutely necessary
+- Ask questions when making big decisions or unclear.
-- Reference specific files and lines when discussing code
+- Reference exact file paths and context when discussing changes

 ## Task Completion Criteria

-- All checklist items in the task MD file must be checked
+- All items in the task checklist marked `[x]`
+- Code integrates cleanly with existing structure
-- Code must compile without errors
+- No TypeScript errors
-- Basic functionality must work as specified
-- Follow all architectural decisions from the MD files
+- Functionality works as described (verified by my testing)
+- All conventions, folder rules, and security considerations followed

-The goal is to build a robust, scalable betting application that follows all specified rules and maintains clean, maintainable code.
+The goal is to build a robust, maintainable, and scalable insurance platform with strong marketing/CRM capabilities while keeping code clean, typed, and consistent.
-Always update your task checklist as you complete each step.
+Always update your task checklist as progress is made.